 The IBL combines the efforts of approximately 50 scientists in 20 laboratories toward understanding the brain-wide basis of a complex behavior.

 The project will involve recording the activity of millions of neurons in the working brain and building mathematical models of the resulting data.
 The data sets this project will produce are vast and complex, including physiological recordings, behavioural measurements, and video, all of which must be standardized into common formats, integrated into a single database, and subjected to quality control.
 Core staff positions will support the both experimental and theoretical work through the entire lifecycle of data, including acquisition, analysis, modeling and dissemination.

 Remuneration will be competitive and commensurate with experience.
 There is considerable flexibility in base location within the U.S. and Europe.
-To apply, please send cover letter and CV to firstname.lastname@example.org with subject: PositionAcronym LastName.
-Review of applications will begin immediately and continue until the position is filled, with an ideal start date of October, 2017.
+To apply, please send cover letter and CV to email@example.com with subject: PositionAcronym LastName.
+Review of applications will begin immediately and continue until the position is filled.
 If you are interested in joining a particular IBL lab, please contact the responsible PI.

 You can find more specific information about the different job openings below:

 The primary responsibilities of the PM will include ensuring delivery of key milestones, managing overall project budget and finances, facilitating project governance and internal communication, and

 liaising with funders, external agencies and partners.
 Candidates should have demonstrated success in project management of a comparable scale and a strong background in scientific research.